malakalnawar/weblog/README.md

 The author's 'Dashboard' page (accessible by admins and authors only) will have a list of all drafts and published articles for the signed in user.
 There you can edit, delete and publish existing articles and drafts.
 Click the 'Draft +' button to create a new draft.

 ## Libraries
-- Argon2 (for salting and hashing passwords)
+- Bcrypt (for salting and hashing passwords)
 - Bootstrap (for styling)
 - Data-FNS (for data/time formating)
 - Express-session (for user sessions when users log in)